podium-lib/fastify-layout/README.md

 ## Request params

-On each request [@podium/layout] will run a set of operations, such as the [@podium/context] parsers, on the request.
-When doing so [@podium/layout] will write parameters to `reply.app.podium` which is accessible inside a request handelers.
+On each request [@podium/layout] will run a set of operations on the request and create an [incoming] object.
+The [incoming] object is stored at `reply.app.podium` which is accessible inside request handlers.

 ```js
 app.get('/', async (request, reply) => {